 How to lodge a late application

-An applicant should contact the Grants Support Team to discuss their intention to request a late application.
+An applicant must contact the member of the Grants Support Team responsible after the closing date and time to initially discuss their request to submit a late application.

 Sometimes a request to lodge a late application may be required in writing to the CBF.
-This will be determined by the Grants Administrator responsible following the initial discussion.
+This will be determined by the Grants Support Team member responsible following the initial discussion.

-If the request to lodge a late application is agreed with the Grants Support Team, the applicant must submit the application within the timeframe determined by the Grants Administrator.
+If the request to lodge a late application is agreed with the Grants Support Team member responsible, the applicant must submit the application within the timeframe determined by the Grants Support Team member.

 How a late application request will be considered